-Retrace offers many basic and advanced features for your .NET, Java, and PHP applications.
+Retrace offers many basic and advanced features for your .NET, Java, PHP, NodeJS, Ruby, and Python applications.
 To get started, install the Retrace monitoring agent on your server:

 Automating Your Retrace Installation